i2p/i2p.www/i2p2www/spec/plugin.rst

 Other plugin guidelines
 =======================

-* See i2p.scripts branch or any of the sample plugins on zzz's page for a xpi2p file generator to make it easy.
+* See i2p.scripts monotone branch or any of the sample plugins on zzz's page for the makeplugin.sh shell script.
+This automates most of the tasks for key generation, plugin su3 file creation, and verification.
+  You should incorporate this script into your plugin build process.

 * Pack200 of jars and wars is strongly recommended for plugins, it generally shrinks plugins by 60-65&#37;.
 See any of the sample plugins on zzz's page for an example.
 Pack200 unpacking is supported on routers 0.7.11-5 or higher, which is essentially all routers that support plugins at all.

-* Plugins should not attempt to write anywhere in $I2P as it may be readonly, and that isn't good policy anyway.
+* Plugins must not attempt to write anywhere in $I2P as it may be readonly, and that isn't good policy anyway.

 * Plugins may write to $CONFIG but keeping files in $PLUGIN only is recommended.